Bonitasaura: Description

+Palaeopathologies

+Multiple palaeopathologies have been identified from the holotype of B. salgadoi.
+These include a femoral osteoblastic tumour, an enthesophyte on metatarsal III, and abnormal tissue in a caudal prezygapophysis caused by an infection.

 Classification

 Bonitasaura was originally classified as a member of Nemegtosauridae in the original description, but subsequent cladistic analyses and description found it to be nested among the titanosaur clade that includes Lognkosauria and Rinconsauria.
 In the description of Chucarosaurus in 2023, Agnolin et al. recovered Bonitasaura as a colossosaurian member of the Titanosauria, as the sister taxon to a clade formed by Chucarosaurus, Notocolossus and the Lognkosauria.
 The results of their phylogenetic analyses are shown in the cladogram below: